MobinaPoulaei/PyTorch/GRU with PyTorch/README.md

 # GRU with PyTorch

-This Jupyter Notebook demonstrates how to implement a Gated Recurrent Unit (GRU) using PyTorch.
+This code demonstrates how to implement a Gated Recurrent Unit (GRU) using PyTorch.
 GRUs are a type of recurrent neural network (RNN) architecture that are widely used in various sequence modeling tasks due to their ability to capture temporal dependencies in data.

 **Introduction**